 The winter coincides with the dry season in South Africa.
-This means although the temperatures can drop to be quite low at night, August also affords some of the best wildlife viewing all year.
-Animals emerge to gather around waterholes and are easier to spot as there is less vegetation.
-It is also low season, meaning it may feel as if you have parks all to yourself.
-Additionally, the west coast is transformed by spring flowers, which have just come into bloom to turn the area into a dazzling carpet of colour.
+Although temperatures can drop quite low at night and on early morning game drives, August affords some of the best wildlife viewing all year.
+Animals emerge to gather around waterholes and are easier to spot as there is less vegetation, raising your chances of seeing elephants, rhinos and lions.
+It is also low season in August, meaning it may feel as though you have parks all to yourself.
+This is also an excellent time for an ocean safari, particularly in Hermanus where whales can be spotted within three metres of the shoreline.
+Additionally, the west coast is transformed by spring flowers, which have just come into bloom, turning the area into a dazzling carpet of colour.

 Discover South Africa

 With two separate monsoon seasons, there is always a side of the island that you can visit with good weather in August.
 Weather at this time of year can vary as its inter-monsoon and there can be the odd short shower.
 The yala – southwest monsoon – is wettest between April and June, and the maha – northeast monsoon – between November and March.
 Temperatures on the coast tend to be mid to high 20s, while in Kandy and Nuwara Eliya they tend to be lower, between 15 and 20°C. August is prime time to spot leopards in Yala National Park, where you can spend a night camping out under the stars.
 In Minneriya National Park, Asian elephants gather around water tanks, making them easier to spot.

 Discover Sri Lanka